Your Questions On The COVID-19 Vaccine

 2. Those with a history of severe allergy

 People who suffer from severe allergies (anaphylaxis) in general or who may be allergic to one or more of the Pfizer vaccines ingredients (see section 6) have been advised not receive the Pfizer vaccination.
-These people generally have a history of anaphylaxis and carry epi-pens at all times for this reason.
+These people generally have a history of anaphylaxis and always carry epi-pens for this reason.

 Prior to receiving either vaccine you are advised to inform the medical professional if you have any known allergies or past serious reactions to vaccination.

 Anaphylactic reactions occur quickly after vaccination, the chances of this happening are extremely low if you do not have history of these.
 All those receiving the vaccine are monitored immediately after receiving vaccination, should a reaction like this occur you will receive immediate care.
 If you do suffer any type of allergic reaction following the first dose you will be told not receive a second dose.

 3. Ongoing severe infection

 A mild cold or infection is not a reason to delay vaccination but if you have a severe infection with a temperature of 38˚C or higher you should not receive the vaccination and should reschedule your appointment.
 Likewise, if you have any symptoms of COVID-19 you should not present for vaccination.

 4. Elective surgery